someparty/someparty/source/articles/2019-07-28-cut-and-dry.html.markdown

 [Listen: Vulva Culture - "God of Love" @ Bandcamp](http://vulvaculture.bandcamp.com/album/arias "#")

-Welland, Ontario singer/songwriter Julianna Riolino has a new video online for the song "PAL."
+Welland, Ontario singer-songwriter Julianna Riolino has a new video online for the song "PAL."
 It's one of several originals slated for her upcoming EP, alongside the "Be My Man" single shared earlier in the year.
 In a press release Riolino, who performs as [J.R.](https://soundcloud.com/juliannaelizabethriolino), contextualized the track:

 >"This song was inspired by the feeling of youth and naive invincibility.
 The emotions experienced when you are young and feeling misunderstood.
 Stagnant and searching for a reason to keep feeling like the past wont catch up to you.
 >
 >'PAL' is a rollercoaster of thoughts, trying to make sense of multiple personalities and your own insanity.
 This song always brings me back to multiple places and experiences throughout my youth/young adulthood.
 Falling in and out of love.
 The transition of realizing my parents are flawed people just like you.
 Driving down a beautiful tree-lined road with my friends, looking for something fun to do and searching for a way to sustain that feeling of invincibility.

 Justis Krar's [IMMV Productions](https://www.immvproductions.com/) put together the video for "PAL."
-The song comes from sessions produced by Hamilton singer/songwriter [Dan Edmonds](http://www.danedmondsmusic.com/) at Fort Rose Studio.
+The song comes from sessions produced by Hamilton singer-songwriter [Dan Edmonds](http://www.danedmondsmusic.com/) at Fort Rose Studio.
 Those sessions featured contributions from drummer Jason Bhattacharya and Ross Miller of The Dirty Nil.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_MSZo9OgHSc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>